natashamjaques/neural_chat/HierarchicalRL/README.md

   *  ```decoupled_vhrl``` which alternates between training the manager and the worker
   *  ```--reinforce``` which only applies rewards at the worker level using REINFORCE

 Exactly one of these training modes need to be specified for correct training.
 The behavior of these configurations is further described in the paper.
 Refer to the arguments defined in ```run_hrl.py``` for training hyperparameters.

+**Note**: If you get a tensorboard error at this stage run ```pip uninstall tensorboard```

 ### Transformers
 > For more information about ParlAI refer to the official documentation [here] (https://www.parl.ai/docs/index.html)